ayushcodes13/ayushcodes13/README.md

 ## 🌟 **What I Do**
 - 🎓 Student of BTech in AI and ML
-- 🧠 Interested in Explainable AI, Cloud Computing, and Embedded Learning.
+- 🧠 Interested in AI agents, machine learning, deep learning, reinforcement learning, explainable AI (XAI), cloud computing, blockchain, embedded learning, and autonomous systems.
-- 🌐 Exploring IoT and ML for impactful solutions
+- 🌐 Exploring IoT and AI for impactful solutions

 ---
 <div align="center">